 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution.

-Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of a student's first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.
+Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 All applicants must submit:

-Additional Application Information
+Additional Admission Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.
-The minimum score for admission to the program is 80 (internet-based) or 550 (paper-based) on the TOEFL or an overall band score of 6.5 on the IELTS.
-Other information can be found at https://admission.asu.edu/international/graduate/english-proficiency.

 Students pursuing concurrent degrees earn two distinct degrees and receive two diplomas.
 ASU offers students two ways to earn concurrent degrees: by choosing a predetermined combination or creating their own combination.
 Predetermined combinations have a single admissions application and one easy to follow major map.
 To add a concurrent degree to your existing degree, work with your academic advisor.
 Either way, concurrent degrees allow students to pursue their own personal or professional interests.